 Needless to say, the therapy proved useless.

 One of the frustrating things is the inability to go into greater detail about individual episodes.
 This is not Wilson’s fault though, because he’s dealing with a huge volume of information.
 But it would be fascinating to read more of Highsmith’s words directly and perhaps it might be possible in some other book in the future.

 “For the curious thing yesterday, I felt quite close to murder too, as I went to see the woman who almost made me love her when I saw her a moment in December, 1948.
 Murder is a kind of making love, a kind of possessing.
 (Is it not, too, a way of gaining complete and passionate attention, for a moment, from the object of one’s attentions?)
 To arrest her suddenly, my hands upon her throat (which I should really like to kiss) as if I took a photograph, to make her in an instant cool and rigid as a statue.”

-What Highsmith never knew is that the glamorous, sophisticated older woman she encountered in Bloomingdale’s had a history of mental health problems.
-Sometime before the publication of The Price of Salt, Senn walked into her garage, closed the door, and switched on the engine of her car, never knowing the part she’d played in literary history.
+What Highsmith never knew is that the glamorous, sophisticated Senn had a history of mental health problems.
+Sometime before the publication of The Price of Salt, Senn walked into her garage, closed the door, and switched on the engine of her car.
+She would never know the part she’d played in literary history.

 Some people had a better understanding of her nature.
 She was a brutally honest person, which didn’t always serve her well, though some admired her for it.
 Her political opinions were hard to define.
 Some could be termed left-wing liberal.
 Whereas others veered to the right, and included anti-Semitic tendencies as well as a virulent hatred of Israeli policy towards the Palestinians.

 Wilson believes Highsmith was a writer ahead of her time.
 Her books, which some have seen as evil and immoral, don’t tread an easy path.
-She was more interested in psychopaths than do-gooders, and these psychopaths were often the viewpoint characters, drawing the reader into their amoral worlds.
+She was more interested in psychopaths than do-gooders.
+These psychopaths were often the viewpoint characters, drawing the reader into their amoral worlds.

 In spite of this, she was a gentle person in real life and a pacifist.
 Generally, she preferred animals to people and had a life-long love of cats and snails.
 Wilson documents how Highsmith smuggled her pet snails into France under her breasts.

 For those wishing to track down her publications, especially the short story collections, there’s a list of her books at the beginning of the biography.
 Wilson does not ignore the significance of her short stories, summarising their plots and analysing them along with the novels.